oilcrest/EmergentMind-nix-config/nixos-installer/README.md

 - Find disk name from livecd with `lsblk`
 - Find RAM amount form livcde with `free -m`
 - Add `nixos-installer/flake.nix` entry, and pass disk name and swap
-- Add an age key to keys/age entry in nix-secrets (FIXME:(docs) This can be automated)
+- Add an age key to keys/age entry in nix-secrets (# FIXME(docs): This can be automated)
 - If you'll be using backup, add a borg passphrase to nix-secrets

 ## Steps to Deploying this flake